Rei-SwitchBot/faq/en-us/Hub Series.md

 4. If using a different charging adapter and cable resolves the issue, we will compensate you for the cost of the charging adapter/cable in the case of the Hub Mini.
 The Hub 2 cable is unique and will be replaced with the original or a new cable within the warranty period.

-5. If the device fails to turn on even after switching the charging adapter and cable, please contact us by logging in to the SwitchBot app → Profile → Help and Feedback → Feedback.
-We would appreciate it if you could provide us with the following information when you contact us.
+5. If the device fails to turn on even after switching the charging adapter and cable, we would appreciate it if you could provide us with the following information when you contact us.

 Please kindly provide us with a video of the device failing to start after powering on.